AmelianceSkyMusic/AmelianceSkyMusic/README.md

 ><img src="https://user-images.githubusercontent.com/38717657/221853338-bce6f004-d4b1-48cd-9101-6e9981647e96.png" alt= “” width="100px"><br/>
 >[deploy](https://amelianceskymusic.github.io/engle) | [github](https://github.com/AmelianceSkyMusic/engle)
 >
+>Single Page Application for learning the most popular English words through two games.
+Users can have their own account, their own dictionary and statistics.
+>
->The final task of the course in a team of 3 people.
-Although the course was about JavaScript, we tried to use React and Redux for the first time with the permission of our mentor.
-We had little experience as such, it was very difficult, but we did it. <br/>
+>The final task of the JavaScript/Front end course was performed by a team of 3 people.
+Although the course was on JavaScript, with the permission of the mentor, we tried to work with React and Redux for the first time.
+It was very difficult, but we did it.
 >
 >**My contribution:** Team leader, organization of work and communication in the team.
 UX/UI design of the application.
 Setting up the project, installing packages. development of the app store.
 Creating ui components.
 Implementation of the "Audio Challenge" game.
 Layout: header, footer, audio challenge game, home screen.<br/>
 >